TW-Maverick/Radar-signal-processing/README.md

 (3) Running Mean: Applies a smoothing function to the power spectrum for clearer visualization.

 5. Result:
 Strong echo signals are observed in the spectrogram.
-These signals were verified to originate from aircraft, which is consistent with the presence of an airport near the Chungli UHF Radar Station.
+These signals were verified to originate from aircraft, which is consistent with the presence of an airport near the Chungli VHF Radar Station.